 The long-term expected rate of return on pension plan investments of each plan was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for the 10-year period from 2021-2030 were based upon capital market assumptions provided by the plan investment consultant.
+Best estimates of arithmetic real rates of return for the 10-year period from 2020-2029 were based upon capital market assumptions provided by the plan investment consultant.

-For each major asset class that is included in each pension plans' target asset allocation as of June 30, 2022, these best estimates are summarized in the following table:
+For each major asset class that is included in each pension plans' target asset allocation as of June 30, 2023, these best estimates are summarized in the following table.

 ATRS

 Asset Class Target Allocation Long-Term Expected Real

 Rate of Return

-Global equity 53.00% 4.8%
+Total equity 53.00% 5.3%

-Fixed income 15.00% 0.4%
+Fixed income 15.00% 1.3%

-Alternatives 5.00% 3.8%
+Alternatives 5.00% 4.8%

-Real assets 15.00% 4.7%
+Real assets 15.00% 4.0%

-Private equity 12.00% 6.5%
+Private equity 12.00% 7.6%

-Cash equivalents 0.00% -0.2%
+Cash equivalents 0.00% 0.5%

 APERS

-Asset Class sset Class Target Allocation
+Asset Class Target Allocation Long-Term Expected Real

 Rate of Return

 Broad Domestic Equity 37.00% 6.22%

 International Equity 24.00% 6.69%

 Real Assets 16.00% 4.81%

 Absolute Return 5.00% 3.05%

 Domestic Fixed 18.00% 0.57%

-Discount rate.
-The discount rate for each plan was determined as follows:
+Discount rate: The discount rate for each plan was determined as follows: